-Formal assignment of Working Interests in Pakistan is subject to the execution of a deed of assignment by the GoP.
+The formal assignment of Working Interests in Pakistan is subject to the execution of a deed of assignment by the GoP.
 Spud and EEL submitted their respective deeds of assignment relating to the acquisition of their Working Interests in Sanjawi to the GoP on November 14, 2011; however, these remain outstanding as of the date of this AIF.

-The Sanjawi Exploration License Working Interest Owners purchased 2D vintage seismic data of 222 L. Km and wells data of Dabbar-1 and Dabbar-2.
-ConocoPhillips Co. drilled the Dabbar-2 well in the license area in 1997 on surface anticline, which was plugged and abandoned without testing.
-The post well analysis of the Dabbar-2 well shows the likely presence of gas on logs in the low matrix porosity naturally fractured Jurassic Chiltan Limestone.
+The Sanjawi Exploration License Working Interest Owners purchased 2D vintage seismic data of 222 L. Km and wells data of the Dabbar-1 and Dabbar-2 wells in the license area.
+ConocoPhillips Co. drilled the Dabbar-2 well in 1997 on surface anticline, which was plugged and abandoned without testing.
+The post-well analysis of the Dabbar-2 well shows the likely presence of gas on logs in the low matrix porosity naturally fractured Jurassic Chiltan Limestone.
 Based on surface geological information and previous mapping, a number of surface leads have been identified with significant upside potential.

-Due to the security situation and lack of free and orderly access to the license area, the operator of the Sanjawi Exploration License, Heritage Oil, on behalf of all the Sanjawi Working Interest Owners, declared force majeure by way of letter to the DGPC on October 26, 2011, pursuant to the terms of the related PCA.
+Due to the security situation and lack of free and orderly access to the license area, the operator of the Sanjawi Exploration License, Heritage Oil, on behalf of all the applicable Working Interest Owners, declared force majeure by way of letter to the DGPC on October 26, 2011, pursuant to the terms of the related PCA.
 On February 12, 2016, the DGPC issued a notice to the operator under Article 27.5 of the Sanjawi PCA for the termination of license owing to the force majeure status of the license for a continuous period of three years.
-The joint venture partners are pursuing the matter with the DGPC.
-On November 21, 2017, the GoP issued another notice of termination to the operator and asserted its stance in consultation with the Law and Justice Division that the joint venture partners are under the obligation to pay the financial obligations (i.e. training, social welfare and rentals, alongwith liquidated damages for the undischarged work commitments) for the period between the effective date of grant (i.e. November 16, 2007) and the date of declaration of force majeure (i.e. October 26, 2011).
-On December 13, 2017, the operator on behalf of Sanjawi joint venture partners wrote a letter to the GoP explaining the joint venture partner's position that the joint venture partners have no further obligations whatsoever under the license and or Sanjawi PCA.
+The Working Interest Owners are pursuing the matter with the DGPC.
+On November 21, 2017, the GoP issued another notice of termination to the operator and asserted its stance in consultation with the Ministry of Law and Justice that the Working Interest Owners are under the obligation to pay the financial obligations (i.e. training, social welfare and rentals, alongwith liquidated damages for the undischarged work commitments) for the period between the effective date of grant (i.e. November 16, 2007) and the date of declaration of force majeure (i.e. October 26, 2011).
+On December 13, 2017, the operator on behalf of Sanjawi Working Interest Owners wrote a letter to the GoP explaining the Working Interest Owners' position that the Working Interest Owners have no further obligations whatsoever under the Sanjawi Exploration License.

-Spud has incurred \$497,128 of capital expenditures related to the Sanjawi Exploration License to date, of which \$nil was incurred in the fiscal year 2018.
+Spud has incurred \$497,128 of capital expenditures related to the Sanjawi Exploration License to date, of which \$nil was incurred in the fiscal year 2019.